 In turn, states were required to submit plan amendments on how they would implement the measure to CMS for approval, a process that significantly delayed disbursement of the additional payments.

-The new AAFP map, which is based on data from an AMA/AAFP chapter survey, shows that most states now have started paying Medicaid primary care physicians at the enhanced rates, at least in Medicaid fee-for-service programs.
+The new AAFP map(1 page PDF), which is based on data from an AMA/AAFP chapter survey, shows that most states now have started paying Medicaid primary care physicians at the enhanced rates, at least in Medicaid fee-for-service programs.
 But there are at least seven states in which implementation has begun for fee-for-service Medicaid, but not managed care Medicaid programs, and another seven where no payments have been reported.

 - The AAFP has created a map family physicians can use to track the progress their state has made in implementing the Patient Protection and Affordable Care Act's Medicaid parity measure for certain primary care services.